Our End-of-Year Campaign is happening NOW - Support VC 💙

 ADAM: I don't remember this, but that sounds like a powerful metaphor. [laughing]

-You know, Doc has created an engine that runs on trash.
-Like… what is the trash that's powering ‘Howtown’?
+Documentary has created an engine that runs on trash.
+So, what is the trash that's powering ‘Howtown’?
 What’s powering you through this time?
 That sounds like it's scary and difficult.
 What are the core things to build?
 And then what keeps you going through that?

 ADAM: Well, I think we'd have to mention our partners for sure.
 Like, that's a big thing.
 It's just like, I mean, partnership… I think is a big part of it.
 Joss mentioned that, like… And I feel the same way, if not more so that this would be so hard to do alone.
 Just emotionally and just being able to like, check in and… the rise and fall of every publication is made easier by another person being like, ‘This is good, we're doing good.
 Let’s keep going.’